Maman Loup's Den

 In our van, it allowed me to have my twins in the centre, rear-facing, with my two older kids in the back row.
 Because I could rotate the Revolve, my older kids didn’t have to crawl under the seat to get to the back.
 It also meant that when going out with just my daughter, she could sit in the centre (much to her delight) because I could rotate the seat for her to use forward-facing.

 Having one seat that can easily switch from rear- to forward-facing mode may be a huge benefit for caregivers who transport different children at different times.
+It is important that the caregiver understand how to adjust the seat for each child and mode of use: the crotch buckle slot and harness height are easily adjustable, but it’s important not to forget to make those adjustments when switching between kids and modes of use.

 More info via Evenflo